geotools/geotools/docs/user/tutorial/quickstart/intellij.rst

    .. note:: Note the snapshot repository above is only required if you are using a nightly build (such as |branch|-SNAPSHOT)

 #.
-GeoTools requires Java 8 language level features (e.g. lambdas), you need to tell Maven to use the 1.8 source level
+GeoTools requires Java 11, you need to tell Maven to use the 11 source level

    .. literalinclude::  /../../tutorials/quickstart/pom.xml
       :language: xml